giridharvc7/VCPhotoUtils/README.md

   P.S: I've been a ObjC dev all this time, this is my first swift opensource project, i know i might not have used "swifty" syntax, so comments and suggestions welcome

+# To-Do
+  * More photo utilities like facebook.
+Grouping recent pictures based on time date and place, etc.

 # Licence
   MIT License